UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: Characterization of the Arm

 Qualitatively speaking, a joint with higher antagonistic stiffness will act like a spring with a large spring constant.
 Upon disturbances, its response will have a lower magnitude.
-Also, a McKibben actuator at higher pressure can dissipate energy faster due to the larger internal friction between the fibers.
-Therefore, the joint can structurally (without control) lower the oscillation magnitude and increase the damping factor.
-As a result, the arm can quickly stabilize when a new joint angle target is given.
+Also, a McKibben actuator at higher pressure can dissipate energy faster due to the larger internal friction between the fibers. \revcomment{1.11}{Therefore, the joint can structurally lower the oscillation magnitude and increase the damping factor.
+As a result, the arm can quickly stabilize when a new target position is given. }